Acuant/iOSSDKV11/README.md

 ### Capture an Image using AcuantCamera

 1. AcuantCamera is best used in portrait mode.
 Lock the orientation of the app before using Camera.
+It is also possible to specify the orientation of the camera in the `DocumentCameraController` constructor by using a `UIInterfaceOrientationMask`.

 1. Set up callbacks: